Camp Lemonnier

 Camp Lemonnier is a United States Naval Expeditionary Base, situated next to Djibouti–Ambouli International Airport in Djibouti City, and home to the Combined Joint Task Force – Horn of Africa (CJTF-HOA) of the U.S. Africa Command (AFRICOM).
 It is the largest U.S. military base in Africa.
 The camp is operated by U.S. Navy Region Europe, Africa, Central.
 The regional JSOC high-value-targets task force and CJTF-HOA were the most notable tenants as of 2012.

 Camp Lemonnier was originally established for the French Foreign Legion.
 The base was leased by Djibouti to the United States in 2002, along with the right to use the neighbouring airport and port facilities.
 The base supports CIA and DOD anti-terrorist operations in Yemen and Somalia (Copper Dune and Jupiter Garnet), at the centre of the network of U.S. drone and surveillance bases stretching across Africa.
 The latter air bases are smaller and operate from remote hangars situated within local military bases or civilian airports.

-Unlike French troops, who are allowed to enter Djibouti city and interact with the locals, US troops may only leave Camp Lemonnier by special permission, and most of Djibouti City is off limits.
-However, in 2015 a US military investigation concluded that nineteen members of the 775th Engineer Detachment (194th Engineer Brigade, Tennessee Army National Guard), had sex with prostitutes at an off-base residence in Djibouti.
-Sex trafficking in, and around, Djibouti has been a persistent problem.
+Unlike French troops, who have comparatively broader freedom of movement, U.S. troops may leave Camp Lemonnier only with special permission, and much of Djibouti City is off limits to them.

 History

 A sign bearing the Camp Lemonnier patch.

-Camp Lemonnier is located in the town of Ambouli on the southern side of the Djibouti–Ambouli International Airport, between the runway overflow areas and a French military munitions storage facility.
+Camp Lemonnier is located in the town of Ambouli on the southern side of Djibouti–Ambouli International Airport, between the runway overflow areas and a French military munitions storage facility.
 After use by the French Foreign Legion, the facility was operated by the Djibouti Armed Forces.

 Lemonnier originally belonged to the French Armed Forces, and was named after General Émile-René Lemonnier.
 Commander of the 3rd Brigade of the Tonkin Division, led with fierce energy the resistance to the Japanese coup d'état in French Indochina.
 In 2009, after years of misspelling, the U.S. Navy officially changed the camp's name to properly reflect the spelling of General Lemonnier's name.